Michael A. Taylor Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.

-- The Tigers have a 4.62 team ERA that ranks 25th among all league pitching staffs.
+- The Tigers' 4.57 team ERA ranks 24th among all MLB pitching staffs.

-- Tigers pitchers combine to allow 84 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).

-- In his last appearance -- in relief on Sunday -- the lefty tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while surrendering one hit.
+- The lefty last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.

-- The 25-year-old has amassed a 7.23 ERA and 7.7 strikeouts per nine innings across 13 games this season, while allowing a batting average of .302 to his opponents.
+- The 25-year-old has amassed an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
+Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.